Application Module¶

 Initialize a sample Nextmv application, locally.

-is used as default.
-This method will scaffold the application with the
+current working directory is used as default.
+This method will scaffold

-necessary files and directories to have an opinionated structure for
+the application with the necessary files and directories to have an

-encouraged to complete it with the decision model itself, so that the
+is initialized, you are encouraged to complete it with the decision

-application can be run locally.
+model itself, so that the application can be run locally.

 If the src parameter is not provided, a random name will be generated